Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 One of the primary advantages of marketplaces is that setting up one is relatively fast and inexpensive.

 In most industries, investing in inventory is the biggest startup expense.
-But marketplace businesses don’t have to pay for inventory; suppliers create it for them.
+But marketplace businesses don’t have to pay for inventory—suppliers create it for them.

 Network effects

-Peer-to-peer marketplaces have the chance to enjoy powerful built-in network effects.
+Peer-to-peer marketplaces get to enjoy powerful built-in network effects.
+If each new user (buyer or seller) increases the overall value of the platform, then the business has network effects.

 Businesses with network effects often scale much quicker than those without.
-If each new user increases the overall value of the platform, then the business has network effects.

-Network effects represent a significant growth lever for your businesses.
 More customers mean more demand, which brings in more suppliers.
 More suppliers mean more selection, which creates a better customer experience and brings in more customers.

-Done right, this creates a flywheel effect, where the marketplace grows exponentially through the power of network effects.
+If done right, this creates a flywheel effect, where the marketplace grows exponentially through the power of network effects.

 Graph with four circles illustrating how an increase in users increases value on a peer-to-peer marketplace.

-Powerful peer-to-peer marketplace builders
+Powerful and affordable peer-to-peer marketplace builders

 Challenges of the peer-to-peer marketplace model